Bryant Foster, from Research Collective, recorded a free webinar on the topic of human factors testing for 510k submissions on September 24, 2019.

 - Applying Human Factors and Usability Engineering to Medical Devices – FDA

-Registrants will receive a confirmation email, and then after confirmation they will receive login information for the live human factors testing webinar.
-The webinar will presented live using Zoom.
-We will also provide a link to download a recording of the webinar and the native slide deck.
+The webinar was recorded using Zoom, and registrants will receive a link to download a copy of the slide deck and the webinar recording.
 Additional questions can be asked at any time by sending me an email or scheduling a call on my contact us page.

-What Standards does the FDA Recognize for human factors?
+Which standards does the FDA Recognize for the human factors process?

 The FDA officially recognizes device-specific and general consensus standards published by national and international standards bodies.
-Standards recognized by FDA related to human factors and application of Human Factors Engineering/Usability Engineering (HFE/UE) to medical devices can be found in a table published by the FDA in the link provided Here.
+Standards recognized by FDA related to the human factors process and application of Human Factors Engineering/Usability Engineering (HFE/UE) to medical devices can be found in a table published by the FDA.

 About your human factors testing webinar instructor